ishuar/zero-to-hero-devops-roadmap/linux/day-1/fliesystem-structure.md

 Be that as it may, `/var` contains things like logs in the `/var/log` subdirectories.
 Logs are files that register events that happen on the system.
 If something fails in the kernel, it will be logged in a file in `/var/log`; if someone tries to break into your computer from outside, your firewall will also log the attempt here.
 It also contains spools for tasks.
 These “tasks” can be the jobs you send to a shared printer when you have to wait because another user is printing a long document, or mail that is waiting to be delivered to users on the system.

 ## Conclusion

+Congratulations on completing Day 1 of Linux from "Zero to Hero DevOps Roadmap" series.

 Your system may have some more directories we haven’t mentioned above.